danfuzz/samizdat/README.md

   in *Samizdat Layer 0* in terms of that library and the language syntax.

+  Finally, *Samizdat Layer 0* defines an executable parse tree format.
+This format, along with API defined by the minimal core library, are the analog to a bytecode specification in systems that are bytecode-based.

   The language parser and runtime do the bare minimum of error checking, attempting to fail fast in the face of an error but not to provide much in the way of meaningful messages.